benjahmin-koenigsberg/vegan_reddit_bot_server/README.md

 ## Challenges and future features

+Initail challenges were to discover that many of the snoowrap / snoostorm methods seemed depricated after switching to using the es6 'require' vs. es5 'import'

 The more modern syntax (require) for snoowrap / snoostorm is highly recommened over es5 (import) syntax

+There is documentation online and some discussion about these wrappers, but only a fraction of the community support for the Python Reddit wrapper, PRAW

+There was an initial learning curve, learning about Reddit's API ratelimit and Reddit's new account posting limits

 Feature versions will have more dynamic saerch and response logic with a broader range of posts and replies